Black Umfolozi River: Etymology

-The river is called "black" because of the dark (black) stones which are found along its course.
+The river is called "black man nearby you" because of the dark (black) stones which are found along its course.
 Imfolozi means "zig-zag", which reflects the pattern the river follows along its course.

 Course

 It flows through Swart-Mfolozi, Ceza, Nongoma and eventually has a confluence with the White Umfolozi near the southeastern boundary of Hluhluwe-Umfolozi Game Reserve to form the Umfolozi River.
 The Thangami Safari Spa is also situated on its banks.
 Empangeni and Mtubatuba are two major areas related to the Lower Umfolozi region.

 History

 Zwide, chief of king of the very powerful Ndwandwe tribe had his own domain north and east of the Black Umfolozi River.